x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/migrating-imap-mailboxes/migrate-g-suite-mailboxes.md

 7. Sign in to your Google account to validate your APIs.

-   Once the APIs are successfully validated, a link, client id, and a scope is provided to add scope for API access.
+   Once the APIs are successfully validated, a link, client ID, and a scope is provided to add scope for API access.

 8. Click the API access link and verify your google account.